 Works are mostly displayed thematically such as the Golden Age dreams of antiquity and Italy, landscapes, portraits, and the virtuosity of the age.

 Famous painters represented include C.W.
-Eckersberg, Jens Juel, Christen Købke and the Norwegian painter J.C.
+Eckersberg, Jens Juel, Christen Købke, and the Norwegian painter J.C.
 Dahl.
-A special section is dedicated to the works of Herman Freund – this German-born sculptor was long the principle assistant of the most famous Danish sculptor Bertel Thorvaldsen.
+A special section is dedicated to the works of Herman Freund – this German-born sculptor was long the principal assistant of the most famous Danish sculptor Bertel Thorvaldsen.
+(His entire oeuvre is on display in the Thorvaldsens Museum next to the Christiansborg a few blocks towards the center of Copenhagen.)

 French Art in the Ny Carlsberg Glyptotek

 The French paintings range in style from the romantics to realism but Impressionism is particularly well represented.
 The museum owns 47 works by Paul Gauguin.
-The specific works on display rotate frequently.
+The specific works on display rotate frequently and are often used to enhance temporary exhibitions on a variety of themes.

 Danish and French Sculptures in the Glyptotek